 - 72. We will tell a small business how to apply for a loan, including the following: - a) the information we require; and - b) after we have received the information we have requested, how long before we are likely to make a decision. - 73.
 Before you accept a loan offer, we will give you a plain English document clearly setting out the key general terms and conditions of the loan.
 This is in addition to the disclosures required under Part 3 of the Code, and may be a separate document or part of the loan document. - 74.
-If we decide not to approve a loan to a small business we will, if appropriate, tell the small business the general reason why.
+If we decide not to approve a loan to a small business we will tell the small business the general reason why unless it is reasonable for us not to do so.